Svetasv logo

 Chapter 4 3 Those who are left in Zion, who remain in Jerusalem, will be called holy, all who are recorded among the living in Jerusalem.

-The people of Israel will be called "holy", indicating that they will all be dedicated to doing God's work on earth.
-Israel will be purged during the period of Jacob's trouble (see Jeremiah 30:7), and only those who are judged worthy will remain in the New Israel ("recorded among the living", the "survivors" of 4:2).
-Note that we take "Zion" and "Jerusalem" in this passage to synecdochically represent all of Israel.
+The people of Israel ("Zion", "Jerusalem" represent all of Israel) will be called "holy", indicating that they will all be dedicated to doing God's work on earth.
+Israel will be purged during the period of Jacob's trouble (see Jeremiah 30:7), and only those who are judged worthy will remain in the New Israel (the "survivors" of 4:2, "Those who are left", "recorded among the living"). .

 Chapter 4 4 The Lord will wash away the filth of the women of Zion; he will cleanse the bloodstains from Jerusalem by a spirit of judgment and a spirit of fire.